|

 N; 101°56'56",0 E) show that they contained an error

 of about 60 meters, both in latitude and in longitude.
+3) New data on trees.
+Surviving trees.
+On

 the shores of the lake Cheko there are some tenths of